The Home Insurance Claim Payout Timeline, Step by Step

 |---|---|

 This lender involvement only applies to dwelling (Coverage A) payments.
 Checks for personal property or additional living expenses (ALE) are typically issued directly to you alone.
 If you've recently paid off your mortgage, notify your insurer immediately so they can update the payee information.
-A lapse in coordination here can lead to reissuance delays.
-Review our article on what happens after a home insurance claim to understand how filing affects your policy going forward.
+For a deeper walkthrough of this process, see our detailed guide on why your insurance check is made out to your mortgage company.
+You can also review what happens after a home insurance claim to understand how filing affects your policy going forward.

 Common Reasons for Payout Delays